katlatze/harpmusic/_posts/2025-06-17-RobedeJour.md

 I recently fell madly in love with Clair Obscur and this is my favourite song in the soundtrack so far.
 This song only requires 3 octaves, so you could totally play it an octave higher on a small harp!

-**Update Aug 15 2025:** Updated with changes that make it easier to play.
+**Update Aug 15 2025:** Updated with changes that make the melody more accurate and the song easier to play.
 I recommend using version 2, but I left up version 1 for comparison.

 | Download  |                       Link |
 | :-------- | -------------------------: |